-Runway will be held in our new venue Buffalo State College Sports Arena on Saturday April 22, 2017.
+Runway will be held on Friday May 7, 2021 in an outdoor fashion show presentation and *virtually* May 14th at 8pm on YouTube.
 This event is the highlight of the year in the fashion department and many students and faculty put a lot of work into this event each year to make it successful.
-All proceeds from this event fund a department scholarship for FTT students.

 The Fashion and Textile Technology Department has an industry-based curriculum, which means that successful executives from the fashion industry are invited to serve as our jury members and judges.
 The Jury of Selection determines what garments will be included in the spring fashion show based on the construction, suitability of fabric used, creativity and how well it meets the needs of your stated target market.
 Each jury member individually determines how he/she with weigh each criteria and all scores are added together to determine which garments are included in the show line up.